 - A. Application.
 This policy shall apply to all non-exempt employees. - B. Work Day.
-A normal work day is defined as eight (8) hours of work plus and unpaid one-half (1/2) hour lunch break followed by fifteen and one-half (15 1⁄2) hours of rest for all employees except clerical classifications.
+A normal work day is defined as eight (8) hours of work plus an unpaid onehalf (1/2) hour lunch break followed by fifteen and one-half (15 1⁄2) hours of rest for all employees except clerical classifications.